Building an Accessorial Charge Lookup Table in Postgres: Production Hardening & Debugging

 );

--- Optimized lookup index for deterministic query resolution
+-- Optimized lookup index for active-rate queries

 CREATE INDEX idx_accessorial_lookup_active